 What is BattleTech Alpha Strike?

 Alpha Strike is an expansion to the BattleTech tabletop miniatures game that allows players to recreate skirmishes of varying sizes using slimmed-down BattleTech rules.
 Designed for quick play sessions, Alpha Strike brings all of your favorite weapons and ‘Mechs on-table with none or minimal rulebooks required!

-The gameplay makes it great as an introduction into a world so deep like this one which has been enjoyed by gamers since 1984 when MechWarrior first published their board game.
+First published by Catalyst Game Labs in 2013, it’s great as an introduction into the world of BattleTech.
 BattleTech Alpha Strike can be used with the paper miniatures included, but it is a lot more fun with either one of the BattleTech Boxed Sets or Force Miniature Packs.

 The game is easy to learn and play